 How green you go depends on how strongly you feel about it.
 Most genuine eco-hotels will display their credentials proudly on their website (besides being good for the planet, sustainability is also good for business these days).
 With bigger chains, you can usually find out their sustainable credibility online as well.
-For example, over 80% of TUI’s hotels and resorts now meet the Global Sustainable Tourism Council (GSTC) standard for sustainable accommodation, aimed at the reduction of waste, water usage, and energy use, among other things.
+For example, more than 1600 of TUI’s hotels and resorts now meet the Global Sustainable Tourism Council (GSTC) standard for sustainable accommodation, aimed at the reduction of waste, water usage, and energy use, among other things.
 So, if you’re booking through TUI, or another package provider, ask to be in one of their greener hotels.

 For smaller, family-run or boutique places, you may need to get in contact with them directly.
 The biggest things to look out for are energy (how is the hotel powered), water use (some hotels collect rainwater to take care of lawns and gardens), and the recycling policy.
 It’s also worth checking if a place is plastic-free.